-The linguistic short-term memory plays an important role in reading.
+Verbal short-term memory plays an important role in reading.
 It ensures that by the time we reach the end of a sentence, we still know how it started.
 This applies in particular to children, who often still have to spell themselves through the words.
 But how can this be tested?
-The children listened through a headset to a fantasy word spoken by a "sorceress" ("magic word"), for example "Eulafing", "Strobagel" or "Krefensal".
+The children listened through a headset to a made-up word spoken by a "sorceress" ("a magic word"), for example "Eulafing", "Strobagel" or "Krefensal".
 Immediately afterwards, they heard a "sorcerer's apprentice" repeating the word.
-In their work sheet the children then had to cross whether the apprentice had repeated the word correctly or incorrectly.
+On their work sheet the children then had to mark whether the apprentice had repeated the word correctly or incorrectly.